angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 }
 ```

 And now `backend` is the mock we use in all our examples.
-This works across all classes, components,
-service, wether your own or third party ones... as long they use the new `@angular/common/http/HttpClient`.
+This works across all classes, components, service, wether your own or third party ones... as long they use the new `@angular/common/http/HttpClient`.

+Now when running your test whenever the service calls `http.get`
+your have access to all the requests and you can provide individual responses to these requests.

+Let's get back to testing some more.

 # expectOne returns a TestRequest

+The call to `expectOne` return an instance of `TestRequest` that you can use to access the request, wether the request has been cancelled and more importantly, as we'll show in a bit, can be used to emulate responses from the server.

+Here you can see that we can access the method and ensure that it uses the proper method.

 ```TypeScript
       service.getAll().subscribe();